IRCTC Update: Indian Railways Cancels Several Trains Today. Check List Here

 - Train No. 22628 Thiruvananthapuram Central – Tiruchchirappalli Superfast Express leaving Thiruvananthapuram Central at 11.35 hrs on 17th, 18th, 19th, 20th, 21st, 22nd March, 2023 will be partially cancelled between Thiruvananthapuram Central and Tirunelveli.
 The train will commence service from Tirunelveli at its scheduled departure time of 14.30 hrs

-- Train No.22849 Shalimar-Secunderabad Express leaving Shalimar on 15.03.2023 will run on diverted route via Visakhapatnam-Vijayawada-Guntur-Pagidipalli-Secunderabad
+- Train No.22849 Shalimar-Secunderabad Express leaving Shalimar will run on diverted route via Visakhapatnam-Vijayawada-Guntur-Pagidipalli-Secunderabad

 - 14736 Ambala Cantt – Shri Ganganagar Express JCO 16.03.2023 to 25.03.2023 will short originate from Bathinda and partially cancelled between Ambala Cant- Bathinda.